Kharijites: Primary and classical sources

 Almost no primary Kharijite sources survive, except for works by authors from the sole surviving Kharijite sect of Ibadiyya, and excerpts in non-Kharijite works.
 As the latter are the main sources of information and date to later periods, the Kharijite material has suffered alterations and distortions during transmission, collection, and classification.

 Non-Kharijite sources fall mainly into two categories: histories and heresiographical works—the so-called firaq (sects) literature.
 The histories were written significantly later than the actual events, and many of the theological and political disputes among the early Muslims had been settled by then.
-As representatives of the emerging orthodoxy, the Sunni as well as Shi'a authors of these works looked upon the original events through the lens of this orthodox viewpoint.
+As representatives of the emerging orthodoxy, the Sunni as well as Shia authors of these works looked upon the original events through the lens of this orthodox viewpoint.
 The bulk of information regarding the Kharijites, however, comes from the second category.
 These sources are outright polemical, as the authors tend to portray their own sect as the true representative of original Islam and are consequently hostile to the Kharijites.
 Although the authors in both categories used earlier Kharijite as well as non-Kharijite sources, which are no longer extant, their rendering of the events has been heavily altered by literary topoi.